TFS Gulf

 Geography was key, so our strategy focussed on Indian companies in the US and US companies in India.

-So, Khozema and I stayed in India to focus on multinationals, while in our second year, we opened an office in New Jersey, with Atul and Nishta moving there to handle US subsidiaries.
+• In the second year, we opened an office in New Jersey (then relocated to Atlanta for the warmer weather), with Atul and Nishta moving there to handle US subsidiaries.

 Current Presence: After 25 years, KNAV has a presence in seven countries: the US, Canada, UK, the Netherlands, India, Singapore, and the Philippines.